mcai4gl2/goscripts/README.md

 ### yahoostockcrawler

 Script to download stock prices from yahoo finance.
 This script extracts the json data.
 It can be then directly loaded into pandas in python.

+### yahoostockprofile

+Script to download stock's sector and industry from yahoo finance.
+This script saves the extracted  data in a CSV format.